TrinityCore/tc-wiki/database/335/world/quest_template_addon.md

 &nbsp;

 ### RewardMailTemplateID
-If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper entry in [mail_loot_template](../world/loot_template) and MailTemplate.dbc.
+If the quest gives as a reward an item from a possible list of items, the ID here corresponds to the proper entry in [mail_loot_template](../world/loot_template) and [MailTemplate ID](/files/DBC/335/mailtemplate#id).
 According to the rules in that loot template, items "looted" will be sent by mail at the completion of the quest.
 &nbsp;

 ### RewardMailDelay